simon-ritchie/apysc/docstring_markdowns/apysc/_material_design/setting/material_settings_utils.md

 **[Returns]**

 - `target_color`: Color
   - A target primary color.
 This value becomes according to the following priorities: 1.
-If the `argument_color` is not the `None` 2.
-If a color scheme is set in the `MaterialSettings` 3.
-A fixed color value.
+If the `argument_color` is not the `None`, the return value becomes its argument.
+2. If a color scheme is set in the `MaterialSettings`, the return value becomes its setting.
+3. A fixed color value.

 ### `_initialize_fixed_color_scheme_if_not_initialized` method docstring

 Initialize the `_fixed_color_scheme` attribute if it has not been initialized yet.

+### `_initialize_fixed_font_family_if_not_initialized` method docstring

+Initialize the `_fixed_font_family` attribute if it has not been initialized yet.

 ### `_set_color_scheme_value_and_append_expression` method docstring